 Methodology Changes.
-For the three months ended March 31, 2013 and 2012, we did not make any methodology changes for Loans that had a material impact on our financial results.
+During the second quarter of 2013, we enhanced our methodology for forecasting future collections on Loans, which is described more fully in Note 5 to the consolidated financial statements.
+For the three and six months ended June 30, 2013 and 2012, we did not make any other methodology changes for Loans that had a material impact on our financial results.